 For Fiscal Year 2005/2006, the Street and Highway Safety Light activities of the City will be funded through the assessments.
 The funds collected through District assessments will be used to cover the operation and maintenance costs of street and highway safety lights.
-A summary of the proposed District budget is summarized in the attached Engineer's Report, including the estimated costs to provide the improvements, the collection of administrative costs and the special benefit assessment.
+A summary of the proposed District budget is summarized in the attached Engineer's Report, including the estimated costs to provide the improvements and the collection of administrative costs.